albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 ## Arrays are reference types

 Arrays are reference types.
-Like any other reference type, modifying an array from one variable will effect all other variables pointing to the same array.
+Like any other reference type, modifying an array from one variable will affect all other variables pointing to the same array.
 Consider the following example.

 ```java
 package demo;